 The knowledge and skills you will develop

-You will learn basic skills in logical reasoning as well as simple computer programming.
 You will develop the skills to represent, construct and evaluate arguments, and learn formal methods for reasoning about difficult concepts such as time and necessity.

 How this module can be useful in your career